Disease and Insect Control

 LTAP is a well proven and cost-effective option to optimise the control of leatherjackets on golf greens and high value sports turf surfaces.

-Customers ordering just NemaTrident F nematodes to treat wider areas in autumn 2025 must also place orders before the 5th September deadline.
+Customers ordering just NemaTrident F nematodes to treat wider areas in autumn 2026 must place orders before the 4th September deadline.

 Planning for a strategy using nematodes and ordering early will enable the implementation of complimentary ITM practices through the season to minimise leatherjacket impacts, along with ensuring timely delivery of the LTAP elements to maximise control and protection of golf greens and high value sports turf surfaces.